asmoday74/yii2-ckeditor5/README.md

 	<?php EditorInline::end();?>
 ```

-Look for detailed documentation and examples on the official website of CKEDitor 5 https://ckeditor.com/ckeditor-5/
+Look for detailed documentation and examples on the official website of CKEditor 5 https://ckeditor.com/ckeditor-5/